szalapski/espn-fantasy-decruftifier/README.md

 ## Release Notes

 ### Version 0.6.2
-  - Better hiding of messages
-  - Fixes to Auction Summary, players on rosters, player card, and trade offers
+  - Small fixes
+  - Changed name to avoid confusion

 ### Version 0.6.1
   - A little color helps
+  - Further tightening of padding to better use screen spaces
   - Improved wide view--now works with any window wider than 1255px
   - Players faces zoomed in
   - Made room for bottom notifications without blocking the view